SheikhAhmadIrfan/Genetic-Algorithm-for-Path-finding/README.md

 ## License

-This project is licensed under the [License Name] License.
+This project is licensed under the Ahmad License.
 See the LICENSE file for details.

 ## Acknowledgments